Vast right-wing conspiracy: Later uses

-David Brock, a conservative-turned-liberal author, has said he was once a part of an effort to dredge up a scandal against Clinton.
-In 1993 Brock, then of the American Spectator, was the first to report Paula Jones' claims.
-As Brock explained in Blinded by the Right, after learning more about the events and conservative payments surrounding Paula Jones, he personally apologized to the Clintons.
+David Brock, a conservative-turned-liberal author, said he was once a part of an effort to dredge up a scandal against Clinton.
+In 1993, Brock was part of the American Spectator and was the first to report Jones' claims.
+As Brock explained in Blinded by the Right, after learning more about the events and conservative payments surrounding Jones, he personally apologized to the Clintons.
 He documented his experience in Blinded by the Right, wherein he alleged that Arkansas State Police troopers had taken money in exchange for testimony against Clinton which Brock had published in a previous book.
-Adam Curtis also discusses the concept in his documentary series The Power of Nightmares.
-Brock has agreed with Clinton's claim that there was a "right wing conspiracy" to smear her husband, quibbling only with the characterization of it as "vast ," since Brock contends that it was orchestrated mainly by a few powerful people.
-MSNBC also described the comment as once-ridiculed but now taken more seriously by "many Democrats" who point "to the well-documented efforts by conservative financier Richard Mellon Scaife to fund a network of anti-Clinton investigations."
+Adam Curtis also discussed the concept in his documentary series The Power of Nightmares.
+Brock agreed with Clinton's claim that there was a "right wing conspiracy" to smear her husband, quibbling only with the characterization of it as "vast ", since Brock contended that it was orchestrated mainly by a few powerful people.
+MSNBC also described the comment as once-ridiculed but now taken more seriously by "many Democrats" who point "to the well-documented efforts by conservative financier Richard Mellon Scaife to fund a network of anti-Clinton investigations".

-Specific claims of such funding have been made against conservative Republican supporter and billionaire Richard Mellon Scaife.
-Scaife played a major role in funding the Arkansas Project investigating President Clinton; former Clinton White House Counsel Lanny Davis claimed Scaife was using his money "to destroy a president of the United States."
-Scaife claims to be public about his political spending (q.v.).
+Specific claims of such funding were made against conservative Republican supporter and billionaire Richard Mellon Scaife.
+Scaife played a major role in funding the Arkansas Project investigating President Clinton; former Clinton White House Counsel Lanny Davis claimed Scaife was using his money "to destroy a president of the United States".
+Scaife claimed to be public about his political spending (q.v.).
 CNN stated in a study the news outlet conducted on Scaife, "If it's a conspiracy, it's a pretty open one."

-Hillary wrote in her 2003 autobiography, "Looking back, I see that I might have phrased my point more artfully, but I stand by the characterization of Starr's investigation [regardless of the truth about Lewinsky]."
+Hillary Clinton wrote in her 2003 autobiography, "Looking back, I see that I might have phrased my point more artfully, but I stand by the characterization of Starr's investigation [regardless of the truth about Lewinsky]."
 By 2007, her experiences caused her to say in presidential campaign appearances that the "vast right-wing conspiracy" was back, citing such cases as the 2002 New Hampshire Senate election phone jamming scandal.
-On the stump for Al Franken's 2008 Senate campaign, Bill acknowledged his Air America Radio show by quipping that he had been taking on the "vast right wing conspiracy before others even acknowledged that it existed."

-Bill, when asked on Meet the Press (September 27, 2009) whether the "vast right wing conspiracy" was involved in the attacks on President Barack Obama, said "Oh, you bet.
+On the stump for Al Franken's 2008 Senate campaign, Bill Clinton acknowledged his Air America Radio show by quipping that he had been taking on the "vast right wing conspiracy before others even acknowledged that it existed."
+When asked on Meet the Press (September 27, 2009) whether the "vast right wing conspiracy" was involved in the attacks on President Barack Obama, Clinton said, "Oh, you bet.
 Sure it is.
-It's not as strong as it was, because America's changed demographically, but it's as virulent as it was … when they accused me of murder and all that stuff."
+It's not as strong as it was, because America's changed demographically, but it's as virulent as it was ... when they accused me of murder and all that stuff."